 Kiwanis Art Gallery

-Red Deer Arts Council and Red Deer Public Library are pleased to present, “Creature Comforts” artworks by Sculptors’ Association of Alberta running from October 6th to November 29th, 2025, in the Kiwanis Gallery.
+Red Deer Arts Council and Red Deer Public Library are pleased to present,

 Open to the public during library hours: